mmbman/Katagiri/jewel-mirror-awareness.md

 There is a reason.
 There is a reason why everything becomes emptiness.
 Simply speaking, the logic of it is the causal conditions of time and season.
 That is a teaching you have to study for a long time, day after day.

 But practically you can do it.
 You can practice, even though you do not understand.
 It is just like a TV set.
-You do not understand the structure of a TV set, but as a practical matter You can communicate intimately with it.
+You do not understand the structure of a TV set, but as a practical matter you can communicate intimately with it.
 Just press a button.

-Imediately very complicated things happen, both in your head and in the TV set.
+Immediately very complicated things happen, both in your head and in the TV set.
 When you drive your car here in the morning, do you know how many nerves work?
 Just when you sit down and start the car?

 You don’t know.